Lets face it, most people are stalkers online.

 Once they look at your profile, what’s the first thing they will look at?
 You guessed it, your LinkedIn profile picture.

-That’s why it is so important to get this right, not to mention that LinkedIn gets over 1 billion search a day and on average your profile will get 50 views a week, it’s super important for the cold people who are looking for people with your skills.
+That’s why it is so important to get this right, not to mention that LinkedIn gets over 1 billion searches a day and on average your profile will get 50 views a week, it’s super important for the cold people who are looking for people with your skills.

 So if you put yourself in the shoes of your customer and viewed your profile picture you would be impressed.